averbraeck/sim0mq-java/docs/5-serialization/string-types.md

     Note that the int to code the length for each string indicates the number of shorts, not the number of characters in the original string, nor the number of bytes.

-## 163. UTF-8 Little-endian String matrix
+## 35b.
+UTF-8 Little-endian String matrix

-The code 163 (-93) indicates a little-endian matrix of UTF-8 Strings.
+The code 35 indicates a matrix of UTF-8 Strings.
 First, the number of rows is provided in a 32-bit little-endian integer, followed by the number of columns encoded in a 32-bit little-endian integer.
 Each string is preceded by a 32-bit int indicating the number of bytes in the array that follows.
 This int is itself not preceded by a byte indicating it is an int.
 The strings are provided row-by-row.
 In general, the coding is as follows: